Chinmayjcs/Project-1729/README.md

 3.Then choose load unpacked select the project folder(containing all the files)<br>

-## NOTE:
+## additiontional info
-    before following all these steps make sure to update your API key at file `popup.js`<br>
-    this project uses gemini 1.5 model as it available at free tier <br>
-    try with other model or other service provider do explore the options <br>
+    before following all these steps make sure to update your API key at file `popup.js` this project uses gemini 1.5 model as it available at free tier try with other model or other service provider do explore the options

 ## 📸 Screenshot